 - Last Disrespects: Some of Tsugumi's relatives badmouth her at her funeral, gossiping about her marital status.

 - Leaning on the Fourth Wall: At the start of the last chapter, one of Tsugumi's schoolmates complains about how the drama she was watching ended as she was just getting into it.

 - Meaningful Name: In-Universe, Haruko's name was chosen because she was born at the start of April, and thus the start of spring.

 - Mum Looks Like a Sister: Midori's mother barely looks older than her daughter, a youthful-looking 31-year-old.

 - Nephewism: Averted.
-Tsugumi's aunt, Yayoi, cares for Haru, but says that since she has two kids of her own, she can't take in her niece's daughter.
-She later changes her mind after her children move out and offers to let Haru stay with her.
+Tsugumi's aunt, Yayoi, cares for Haru but says that since she has two kids of her own, she can't take in her niece's daughter.
+She later changes her mind after her children move out and offer to let Haru stay with her.